b3neter/CostellosAdventure/README.md

 }
 ```

+Also you have to set 2 new images in the [backgrounds folder](https://github.com/b3neter/CostellosAdventure/tree/master/assets/images/backgrounds/).
+One which will be dynamic and one which will be a layer above and static.

 ### Customize Worlds
 All the things in your [worlds.json](https://github.com/b3neter/CostellosAdventure/tree/master/gamelogic/level/worlds.json) make the game costumizable.
-Just change the `bgmusic` for example there is plenty of music in the [music folder](https://github.com/b3neter/CostellosAdventure/tree/master/assets/audio/music/).
+Just change the `bgmusic` for example there is plenty of music in the [music folder](https://github.com/b3neter/CostellosAdventure/tree/master/assets/audio/music/) for this purpose.
+Colors, images etc can be changed too by that;

 ## Acknowledgments